mihlenosilela/mihlenosilela.github.io/reflection.md

-# Reflection: Coding My CV Using Markdown (STAR Method)
+# Reflection of coding my CV using Markdown

 ## Situation
 As part of Project Presentation 3, I was required to convert my traditional